jam1015/vim-slime-ext-neovim/README.md

 A plugin to send code from a neovim Neovim buffer to a running Neovim terminal, enhancing your development workflow.
 This plugin uses Neovim's built-in terminal and extends [vim-slime-ext-plugins](https://github.com/jpalardy/vim-slime-ext-plugins/).

+## What This Is

+Say you are writing code in, for example, python.
+One way of quickly testing code is to have a terminal where you repeatedly source commands from the terminal.
+For example if your file is `hello.py` you might have an editor open in one window, and a shell open in another where you input `python hello.py` after you save changes.
+Another way might be to copy and paste your code to an open python session in the terminal.

+The [vim-slime](https://github.com/jpalardy/vim-slime) plugin allows the user to set keybindings to send text directly from a Vim or Neovim buffer to a running shell or window.
+Configuration code for each target is included in that repository.

+[vim-slime-ext-plugins](https://github.com/jpalardy/vim-slime-ext-plugins/) in contrast provides infrastructure for sending text to a target, and leaves the community to develop plugins for each target.

+This plugin extends `vim-slime-ext-plugins` and targets the Neovim terminal, allowing you to send text directly from your buffer.
+When you try to send text, you are prompted with an terminal identification number, which you can edit to select a different terminal if multiple are open, you can edit the prompt to pick a different one.
+See details in the usage section below.

 ## Example of Installation and Configuration Using lazy.nvim